Anti-Inflammatory Diet Plan →

 Jump to Recipe

-The best anti-inflammatory Turmeric Smoothie is made with golden milk, a variety of tropical fruit like pineapple, papaya, or mango, and fun mix-ins.
-This Turmeric Smoothie is packed with fiber, healthy fats, and a whole lot of nourishment for a paleo and vegan-friendly option to keep your immune system strong and gut health thriving.
+This anti-inflammatory Tropical Turmeric Smoothie is made with golden milk, pineapple or papaya, mango, and fun mix-ins.
+It’s packed with fiber, healthy fats, and a whole lot of nourishment.
 Toss the ingredients in a blender for a quick breakfast or healthy snack!
+Vegan and paleo-friendly!

 Overhead image of two turmeric smoothies on a serving platter, garnished with fresh flowers, limes, and mint.